pi-lar/neuropil/doc/source/intro.rst

 * zero-trust framework to comply with high data protection and security laws
 * zero discovery of identities and data channels
-* distributed messaging layer with built-in governance capabilities
+* distributed cybersecurity mesh with built-in governance capabilities
 * implementation of group encryption (fan-out messaging)
 * technical double encryption layer to implement zero-knowledge infrastructures
 * message chunking to prevent side channel analysis from network sniffers